 My name is Louise and I launched M.E.
 Support in 2001, having been living with Myalgic Encephalomyelitis for nine years, in a bid to raise awareness and help fellow sufferers.
 This is a UK based Website providing worldwide information and reaching approximately 12,000 unique visitors per month.
 M.E.
 Support is self-managed but I have had an array of help over the years, including vital IT support and assistance from Volunteers.
 I have also been able to expand offline, such as assisting Authors and co-writing a Book, advising the media on M.E. and guiding medical professionals.
 M.E.
 Support is not a charity and the information provided is to support, not replace, the services of M.E.
 Organisations.

-I moved M.E.
-Support from mesupport.bigstep.com to a new server in 2005 and relaunched it under this domain name.
+M.E.
+Support operated at mesupport.bigstep.com for four years before moving here to mesupport.co.uk.
 I redesigned M.E.
-Support in 2012 and took the opportunity to review and update all areas of the Website.
+Support in 2012 and took the opportunity to review and update all areas of this site.
 M.E.
-Support celebrated its 12th Anniversary in April and I am looking forward to developing the site further; you can follow my progress in the News section, on the right-hand side of your screen.
+Support is now in its 13th year and I am working hard to expand services; you can follow my progress in the News section, on the right-hand side of your screen.
 M.E.
-Support is split into six simple sections but you might like to start with my article M.E.
+Support is split into simple sections but you might like to start with my article M.E.
 My Story.
 If you are looking for International May 12th Awareness Day products, such as M.E.
 Awareness Ribbons, please visit the M.E.
 Support Online Shop.
-Please do not hesitate to Contact Me anytime or you may like to join my new Facebook Page.
+Please do not hesitate to Contact Me anytime or you may like to join my Facebook Page.

 I have enjoyed developing M.E.
 Support and it has been a pleasure to help and advise others.
 It has certainly been difficult at times, with so-called 'M.E. politics' and verbal abuse by non-believers, although I have never questioned my work here and feel proud of what I have achieved.
 I would like to take this opportunity to thank you, whether you are a new visitor or an old faithful, for your much appreciated and valued support.
 I also thank wholeheartedly each and every person that has helped me with M.E.
 Support over the years.
 Lastly, but by no means least, to my family and friends for their love and encouragement.